Glossary

 Incubator An organisation or a unit within a business that helps start-ups to develop by offering mentorship, physical office space and basic business services.

-Intermediary An organization that raises funds from investors, including individuals and organizations, and re-lends these funds to other individuals and organizations or offers intermediation services between other parties.
+Intermediary An organisation that raises funds from investors, including individuals and organisations, and re-lends these funds to other individuals and organisations or offers intermediation services between other parties.
 Services that can be provided by intermediaries include: introducing parties to the deal; gathering evidence and producing feasible options; facilitating negotiations between parties; raising investor capital; establishing a special purpose vehicle; and managing performance.

 L